 If we want to successfully deal with our resistance, we need to understand what actually happens when we resist.
 This entails realising that the inner landscape of our mind is less like a sole traveller on life’s highway and more like a carnival parade truck full of sub-personalities who each strive to be the focus of attention and frequently quarrel amongst themselves.

-With this in mind, let’s look at three scenarios make for unhelpful resistance.
+Three scenarios that make for unhelpful resistance.

 This message is often not registered in our conscious mind, so as functioning adults, we do not respond to it.
 Instead, the message is dealt with by another one of our sub-personalities, the four- or seven- or ten-year old self who was the recipient of the original message.
 We will call him our Child.
 Child doesn’t want to take out the trash, start the project or whatever.
 But Child is not powerful enough to overthrow Dictator by reason or force: too young, too small.
 So Child resorts to passive-aggression, folds his little arms in front of his chest, smiles and digs his heels in.
 Shaln’t.
 Shall not.